magnussanne/Chorazos/README.md

 side, which represent the project.
 Once the program has finished a window pops up with the results of the search and the user then has the option to export the solution as a .csv to a location of their chosing on their computer.

+NOTE: The application is run from a jar file that is located in the SampleOutput folder, the path is "C:\Chorazos\Chorazos\SampleOutput".
+It can also be ran from run.java which is located at "C:\Chorazos\Chorazos\src\main\java\run.java"